Inclined Plane Preschool STEM Racing Toy Cars

 Preschool science fun with toy cars on an inclined plane

-This inclined plane is a piece of cardboard, wide enough so two or more cars can race together.
+• This inclined plane is a piece of cardboard, wide enough for two cars to race together.

-1. Make a fold near the top of the cardboard so the top portion lies flat on the seat of a bench or chair.
-This is the starting line for the racing cars.
+Fold over the top of the cardboard.
+Rest the top portion on a low stool; secure with masking tape.
+This is the starting line for the race cars.

-Kids can color or decorate the cardboard.
+Color the cardboard with crayons or markers if preferred, or decorate with stickers.
 This will add an art component to the play, extending a STEM activity into a STEAM activity.

 STEAM = Science + Technology + Engineering + Art + Math